isotopo/aws-lambda-testing/README.md

 This method added the callback to be passed to the handler and return itself instance.
 #### `aws-lambda-testing.addCtx(ctx)`
 This method added the context to be passed like thisArg to the handler and return itself instance.

+#### `aws-lambda-testing.setTimeout(timeout)`
+This method added the timeout, if the timeout in call is broken a error is throw and passed to callback or promise if is not managed.

 #### `Ctx object`
 The ctx object has the method done, success and fail.
 If the error or error like